pucktimes/pucktimes.github.io/README.md

-# bbensch09.github.io
+# pucktimes.github.io
-This is the repository for my GitHub phase 0 website.
+This repository exists to host the website for The Puck Times, a curated newsbrief covering the San Jose Sharks.